worldbank/counting-people-climate-risk/docs/reproducibility.md

 Additional GMD Datasets:

 1. Survey_price_framework.dta

 Source: Datalibweb, World Bank
 Access Code:  dlw, country(support) year(2005) type(gmdraw) filename(Survey_price_framework.dta) files surveyid(Support_2005_CPI_v11_M)
 Location: After running the code, add the dataset to 02.input/Survey_price_framework.dta.

-2.Final_CPI_PPP_to_be_used.dta
+2. Final_CPI_PPP_to_be_used.dta

 Source: Datalibweb, World Bank
 Access Code: dlw, country(support) year(2005) type(gmdraw) filename(Final_CPI_PPP_to_be_used.dta) files surveyid(Support_2005_CPI_v11_M)
 Location: After running the code, add the dataset to 02.input/Final_CPI_PPP_to_be_used.dta.

 3. repo_AM24all.dta

 Source: Datalibweb, World Bank
 Access Code: dlw, country(support) year(2005) type(gmdraw) filename(repo_AM24all.dta) files surveyid(Support_2005_CPI_v11_M)
 Location: After running the code, add the dataset to 02.input/repo_AM24all.dta.

-“Luxembourg Income Study Database (LIS)” data was obtained using the remote-execution system LISSY.
+**Luxembourg Income Study Database (LIS)** data was obtained using the remote-execution system LISSY.
 More details can be found at https://www.lisdatacenter.org/data-access/lissy/.

 License:  There are restrictions on data use and access.
 Users must agree to the LIS Microdata User Agreement.

 Citation: Luxembourg Income Study (2024).

-“Poverty and Inequality Platform” data was obtained from the World Bank Poverty and Inequality Platform (PIP) using the Stata package pip to access the API.
+**Poverty and Inequality Platform** data was obtained from the World Bank Poverty and Inequality Platform (PIP) using the Stata package pip to access the API.
 Documentation for the package is available here: https://worldbank.github.io/pip/.

 License:  Creative Commons Attribution 4.0 International License (CC BY 4.0) https://creativecommons.org/licenses/by/4.0/